 Led us into the light

 Keep us forever in [that] path, we pray.

 Mark Isaac is lead pastor of New Life Community, formerly Dinuba MB Church, in central California.
 He is a graduate of Tabor College and MB Biblical Seminary, now Fresno Pacific Biblical Seminary, and has pastored churches in California, Oklahoma and Kansas.
-Mark and his wife, Laurie, have four grown children and two grandchildren.
+Mark and his wife, Laurie, have four grown children and three grandchildren.